 Don’t repost “borrowed” content

-Reposting memes or repeating content you originally published weeks ago may seem like an easy way to post more content quickly.
+Reposting memes or repeating stale content you published weeks ago may seem like an easy way to post more content quickly.
 However, publishing content with limited originality can get your page flagged.

 If reposting content is part of your Facebook strategy, start thinking about ways your team can create more original content.
 You can also use these reposting tactics, which won’t harm your reach: